monoscope-tech/apitoolkit-landing/index.md

     visual: /assets/videos/know-instantly.mp4
     children:
       - title: Smart alerts that reduce noise
-        details: Set intelligent thresholds that adapt to your traffic patterns.
-Get notified about real issues, not false alarms.
+        details: Intelligent alerts that adapt to your traffic—only real issues, no false alarms.
         learnmore: /features/smart-alerts
       - title: Rich context in every notification
-        details: Alerts come with logs, traces, and trends attached.
-Know if it's critical before you even open your laptop.
+        details: Alerts include logs, traces, and trends—know severity before opening your laptop.
         learnmore: /features/alert-context
       - title: Alert on anything, notify anywhere
-        details: From API response times to business metrics, create alerts on any data point and route to Slack, PagerDuty, email, or webhooks.
+        details: Alert on any metric and route to Slack, PagerDuty, email, or webhooks.
         learnmore: /features/alert-routing
   - title: From Anywhere
     id: from-anywhere